 Until 2017, their content was presented solely in Dutch, while I amsterdam’s 'Living' site was used as the English-language voice of the city.
 As it was deemed counter-intuitive to use one website for Dutch-speaking users and a separate website for international newcomers who are not yet fluent in Dutch, the decision was taken to host all official information from the City of Amsterdam on one website, requiring a large-scale translation project.

 EdenFrost worked closely with the City of Amsterdam team in the months leading up to, as well as during, the project.
 The first task was to examine the existing English-language content and consider what should move to the new site.
-For the translation, we developed a workflow with the client’s Dutch editorial team and our professional English translators, receiving batches of content and ensuring it was all translated and reviewed on schedule.
+For the translation, we developed a workflow with the client’s Dutch editorial team and our professional English translators, receiving batches of content, collating this in a dedicated document management system, and ensuring it was all translated and reviewed on schedule.

+In addition to delivering accurate and reliable English translation, our team of dedicated translators helped to make small corrections and recommended a number of refinements across the Dutch content.
 The updated English website went live in January 2018 with 100,000 words of new English content, paired closely with refreshed Dutch content.
-As well as delivering clear, accurate and reliable English translation, our team of dedicated translators helped to make small corrections and recommended a number of refinements across the Dutch content.